Insality/detiled_nodejs/README.md

 [![](media/detiled_logo.png)](https://insality.github.io/detiled/)

-**De-Tiled Workflow** - bunch of tools to make work with Defold and Tiler easier.
+**Detiled Workflow** - bunch of tools to make work with Defold and Tiler easier.
 Tiled Generator can do next stuff:

 - Generate Tiled tilesets from Defold assets folder